How to keep a car cool in the summer

 When temperatures rise, it’s easy just to blast the air conditioning, but there are a host of other ways to keep cool in the car.
 Whether you’re parked up or on the road or driving long distances, remember to cool down your ride with these quick and easy tips for summer driving.

 Parking your car in the shade may sound like a no-brainer, but how many times have we all driven past that cooler car space so that we’re closer to our destination?
 Make sure you pick the shady spot – it’ll make your drive much more pleasant when you get back in the car and those leather seats won’t be unbearably hot.
 Another top tip?
 Invest in reflective steering wheel and dashboard covers – they keep the hot out and the cool in.

 When it comes to keeping cool in the car, preparation is key!
 Whether it’s a quick trip to the supermarket or a long haul up north, pack lots of essentials to help keep you cool.
 Bring an esky on your trips, and before you head off pack it full with cold water bottles (frozen is best!) and stay hydrated.
 Toss in some cold towels to put on your head and neck and don’t be afraid to stop for cool snacks!
 Ice blocks, anyone?

 3. Use sunshades

-Cars might come with fans and air con, but there are a whole host of other optional extras you can use to help keep your vehicle cool – and they’re not particularly expensive.
+Cars might come with fans and air con, but there are a whole host of other Optional Covers you can use to help keep your vehicle cool – and they’re not particularly expensive.
 Sunshades, which affix to your vehicle’s windows provide extra protection to passengers in the back seat, making them perfect for napping kids.
 If you’re looking for a more upmarket solution, try battery-powered seat cooling cushion – the heat-busting equivalent of an electric blanket!
 Or even add a travel fan to your car’s dashboard (you can even find solar-powered ones).

 4. Keep your cool